‘All of a sudden we heard a huge explosion’: Tornado damages buildings in Webster

 Webster Fire Chief Brian Hickey said the storm left one person with a minor injury and four buildings with structural damage.
 That injured person has since been treated and released.

-Two of the buildings that were damaged will have to be torn down, officials say.
+Two of the buildings that were damaged are in the process of being torn down.

 The storm reached a peak just before 10 a.m.